suzung/gsplp/part5.md

-# Day 26-27
+# Week 5
 ## Azure Synapse Analytics Training

-**When**: March 29th, 2021 from 09:00 to 17:00 CET -
-**Language**: English

-Attend the training on March 29th 2021.
-You can register through the provided link in the Teams Community.
+**Full day workshop**
+**When**: Week of 14th of February if possible - will depend on Western Europe calendar - **Language**: English

+This workshop will be either delivered by us or by Western Europe team we will give more information sooner.

 **Workshop**
 In this workshop, you will look at the process of creating an end-to-end solution using Azure Synapse Analytics.
-The workshop will cover data loading, data preparation, data transformation and data serving, along with performing machine learning and handling of both batch and real-time data.
-At the end of this whiteboard design session, you will be better able to design and build a complete end-to-end advanced analytics solution using Azure Synapse Analytics.
+It is composed of a white board session and a hands-on part.

 **Whiteboard design session**
 In this whiteboard design session, you will work in a group to look at the process of designing an end-to-end solution using Azure Synapse Analytics.
 The design session will cover data loading, data preparation, data transformation and data serving, along with performing machine learning and handling of both batch and real-time data.